 What is a deductible?

 Most insurance plans, even for car insurance, have deductibles.
 This is the cost you are responsible for if something has to be replaced or fixed.
-So, if a tornado destroys $10,000 of your stuff in your rental apartment and you have a $1,000 deductible, your insurance company will cover $9,000 of stuff while you pay the first $1,000.
+So, if a tornado destroys $10,000 of your stuff in your rental apartment and you have a $1,000 deductible, your insurance company will cover all $10,000 of stuff, but you have to pay the first $1,000.
 The III states that in general, the larger your deductible, the lower your insurance premium.
 But don’t pick a really high deductible if you won’t be able to cover it yourself.